projectmaking123/react-front-jobs/README.md

 User who created that job may not apply to their own job posting.

-Once User has applied, the user can no longer apply.
+Once User has applied, the user can no longer apply to the same job posting.

 There is a search feature that will filter jobs.